17 December 2013 Russian–Ukrainian action plan: De facto collapse of the agreement

-Russian President Putin told his Dmitry Medvedev's Cabinet on 29 January (and just after the resignation of the second Azarov Government) that "it's reasonable" to wait until a successor cabinet was installed in Ukraine before extending more aid to Ukraine.
-Furthermore, Russian Prime Minister Dmitry Medvedev stated Ukraine wasn't paying its natural gas bills even with the lower price, which "seriously changes the situation."
-Meanwhile, Serhiy Arbuzov (who had replaced Mykola Azarov as acting Ukrainian Prime Minister) believed Russia would be its second $2 billion tranche "in the nearest future".
+Russian president Putin told his Dmitry Medvedev's Cabinet on 29 January (and just after the resignation of the second Azarov Government) that "it's reasonable" to wait until a successor cabinet was installed in Ukraine before extending more aid to Ukraine.
+Furthermore, Russian prime minister Dmitry Medvedev stated Ukraine wasn't paying its natural gas bills even with the lower price, which "seriously changes the situation".
+Meanwhile, Serhiy Arbuzov (who had replaced Mykola Azarov as acting Ukrainian prime minister) believed Russia would be its second $2 billion tranche "in the nearest future".

 Naftogaz Ukrainy blamed the delay in payment of Russian natural gas on a lack of payment of local "enterprises in the heating utilities sector".

 On 17 February, Russian Finance Minister Anton Siluanov stated that Russia would release the next $2 billion tranche of the 17 December 2013 $15 billion loan to Ukraine the same week.
-But on 18 February Ukraine decides not to issue these $2 billion Eurobond.
+But on 18 February Ukraine decided not to issue these $2 billion eurobond.

-Since the ousting of President Yanukovich of 22 February 2014, Russia had halted its purchase of Eurobonds (after it had on 23 December 2013 Russia transferred $3 billion in payment for the Eurobonds to Ukraine).
+Since the ousting of President Yanukovich of 22 February 2014, Russia had halted its purchase of eurobonds (after it had on 23 December 2013 Russia transferred $3 billion in payment for the eurobonds to Ukraine).

 On 1 April 2014, Gazprom cancelled the Russian natural gas discount as agreed in the treaty because Ukraine's debt to the company had risen to $1.7 billion since 2013.

 After trilateral months of talks between the European Union, Ukraine and Russia, a deal was reached on 30 October 2014 in which Ukraine agreed to pay (in advance) $378 per 1,000 cubic metres to the end of 2014, and $365 in the first quarter (ending on 31 March) of 2015.

 Since December 2015, Ukraine refuses to and hence de facto defaults on the $3 billion debt payment to Russia that was part of the action plan.
 On 17 February 2016, Russia filed a lawsuit against Ukraine at Her Majesty's High Court of Justice in England over this debt.

 Effects

-On 23 December 2013, Russia transferred $3 billion in payment for the Eurobonds to Ukraine.
+On 23 December 2013, Russia transferred $3 billion in payment for the eurobonds to Ukraine.
 But so far trade between Ukraine and Russia has not been normalized.